Eva Gonzalès 1849-1883

 I don’t shower every day.

 Nope, I don’t.
-This would have been unimaginable to me before I got sick.
-But you know what?
-My skin seems to appreciate it.
+And you know what?
+My skin seems to appreciate it!

 My dresser drawers are a great alternative to trying to follow that You Tube advice on how to declutter my living space.